-2. Choose an Organization.
-The choice of organization determines which projects are available.
-If you choose the Independent organization, three projects are available: Simple data collection, Advanced data collection, and Rare plant data collection.
-If you are part of a Weed Manager organization, other projects will be available.
+2. Choose a Group (AKA "Organization").
+The choice of group determines which projects are available.
+If you choose the Independent group, two projects are available: Simple data collection and Advanced data collection.
+If you are part of a Weed Manager group, other projects will be available.

 3. Choose a